KurtWink/EzRead/README.md

  ### Using the extension

  Select any body of text and right click.
 In the right click menu there should be an addtional button in the dropdown named EzRead.
-  Clicking it should send any collected text over to the PythonAnywhere flask app which will then a new document with a summary in the currently signed in Google Drive.
+  Clicking it should send any collected text over to the PythonAnywhere flask app which will then create a new document with a summary in the currently signed in Google Drive.

   ### Important Google Account Notice